ayanrafique/personalsite/content/blog/On Transfer Learning and Medicine/index.md

 ![error](./error.PNG)

-implementing a method of tuning weights for the network, going over our data 8 epochs, or times, we go over an error rate of 0.036721, which means our model is over 6% accurate!
+Implementing a method of tuning weights for the network, going over our data 8 epochs, or times, we go over an error rate of 0.036721, which means our model is over 6% accurate!
 Not bad!